pranav-ap/blog/content/posts/cnn.md

 description: ""
 ---

 Computers see an image as a matrix of numbers, where each element is called a **pixel**.
-For grayscale images, each pixel has a value between $0$ and $255$, where $0$ is black and $255$ is white; shades of gray fall in between.
+For grayscale images, each pixel has a value between $0$ and $255$, where $0$ is black and $255$ is white; various shades of gray fall in between.

 <figure style="width: 650px">
 	<img src="/media/vision/grayscale-image.png" alt="Grayscale Image">